 How Much Salt Should Babies Have?

 It’s shocking how little salt babies should actually have on a daily basis.
 (Check out this post to learn why.)
-To keep it short, when your baby is under 1, we want to keep sodium amounts from food to under 200mg.
+To keep it short, when your baby is under 1, we want to aim to keep sodium amounts from food to under 200mg.
 To put that into perspective, many slices of bread, as well as cheese, have 200mg just by themselves.

 Once your child is 1, we want to continue monitoring salt, but the daily recommended amount increases to 800mg.